jackspirou/pretty/README.md

 # pretty
-`pretty` is a CLI tool that automatically identifies and formats JSON or XML.
+A CLI tool that automatically identifies and formats JSON or XML.
 It is written in Go, is simple, and has no third party dependencies.

 ## Install